Single Serve Edible Cookie Dough- Vegan!

 Ingredients for making edible cookie dough for one

-Now, my recipe for healthy cookie dough is actually single serve.
+Now, my recipe for vegan cookie dough is actually single serve.
 Yes, you can eat this entire jar!
 Sometimes, you just want the cookie dough all to yourself (actually, probably all of the time…just me?).

 So you really won’t need much in quantity of each ingredient for this protein cookie dough recipe: